 We solve this problem by constantly developing our own machine learning platform, which learns from a gigantic amount of processing data.
 It is not sufficient per se, for example, to have only accounting records, but the interaction data of qualified, human processing are of greater value.
 We are currently training the platform specifically for case accounting, but the process and technology behind it could basically be used for almost any form of autonomous handling of qualified work.

 In its infancy

 Since the task is complicated and usually enormously complex to solve, autonomous systems are extremely rare.
 And I am of the opinion that systems that do not learn independently and/or cannot apply this knowledge in context to new cases are not real autonomous systems.
 They are then rather perfect and broadly automated mechanisms.
 It is only a question of time before a new requirement arises in such a scenario, which the system cannot process.
 Translated into business, this means that it will no longer be possible to lower the total processing costs at one point.

 Autonomous systems are like children

-In the further I experience again and again, how even very innovative people from the IT are arrested in a conventional software understanding.
-Autonomous systems are not software projects, which you start, develop and which can deliver results xy.
+In the further, I experience again and again, how even very innovative people from IT are arrested in a conventional software understanding.
+Autonomous systems are not software projects, which you start, develop and which can deliver results XY.